wp-plugins/side-content/readme.txt

 You can use the plugin without any template changes at all, but it does provide a simple API so you can test for the presence of side content widgets and adjust your templates accordingly.

+As of release 0.7 of the plugin, it supports the [WP shortcode API](http://codex.wordpress.org/Shortcode_API).
+There is also an extra add-on plugin which provides the same support for [NextGEN Gallery](http://alexrabe.boelinger.com/wordpress-plugins/nextgen-gallery/) shortcodes (development sponsored by [Comunicrea s. n. c.](http://www.comunicrea.com/)).

 == Installation ==

 1. Unzip into your `/wp-content/plugins/` directory.
 If you're uploading it make sure to upload